instancio/instancio/website/docs/user-guide.md

 - `gen.longs().min(Long.MIN_VALUE)`
 - `gen.enumOf(MyEnum.class).excluding(MyEnum.FOO, MyEnum.BAR)`

+!!! info "See [Built-in Generators](#built-in-generators) for a list of available generators"

 In addition, most generators can also map values to a different type.
 For example, the following returns generated values as Strings: